OWASP/www-policy/operational/events.md

 Event teams are responsible for ensuring event website content is hosted within the owasp.org website or a sub-domain, regularly updated and well maintained, including the current schedule and program, speaker or trainer bios, who is involved in the Event team, valid registration, and ensuring of logos and so on are appropriately promoted in a vendor-neutral fashion.

-Event teams are responsible for listing their event in the upcoming events area of the main OWASP website, to promote and ensure the discoverability of the event.
+Event teams are responsible for listing their event in the upcoming events area of the main OWASP website to promote and ensure the discoverability of the event.

-External, unaffiliated websites that do not prominently display the OWASP logo, event sponsors, or link back to OWASP’s official website are not permitted, and may be grounds for cancellation of the event or not running the event in future years.
+External, unaffiliated websites that do not prominently display the OWASP logo, event sponsors, or link back to OWASP’s official website are not permitted and may be grounds for cancellation of the event or not running the event in future years.

 ### Recording Events

 Recording events is strongly encouraged.
-Event recordings should be made available to members soon after an event, and to the public within six months of the event.
-Events are responsible for running their own Event channel, named “OWASP \<Event Name”\>, so that the public can find the recordings, and hopefully learn more about your event and attend in the future.
-A low cost recording solution is documented in the Events in a Box.
-Event teams are custodians - and not owners - of the video accounts, and need to be shared with all current and future leaders.
+Event recordings should be made available to members soon after an event and to the public within six months of the event.
+Events are responsible for running their own Event channel, named “OWASP \<Event Name”\> so that the public can find the recordings and hopefully learn more about your event and attend in the future.
+A low-cost recording solution is documented in the Events in a Box.
+Event teams are custodians - and not owners - of the video accounts and need to be shared with all current and future leaders.
 Event teams must pass the accounts to the next Event team.
 Failure to pass on or share accounts may lead to leadership being revoked or future events being denied.
 ### Social media

-Event teams are encouraged to have their own social media accounts, named “OWASP \<Event Name\>” so that the events can easily be found.
+Event teams are encouraged to have their own social media accounts named “OWASP \<Event Name\>” so that the events can easily be found.
 Event teams are custodians - and not owners - of the event’s website and social media accounts.

 Event teams must pass the accounts to the next Event team.
 Failure to pass on or share accounts may lead to leadership being revoked or future events being denied.